timshadel/heroku-buildpack-github-netrc/README.md

-Heroku buildpack: Github private repo access via ~/.netrc
+Heroku buildpack: GitHub private repo access via ~/.netrc
 ===================================

-This buildpack uses a Github OAuth2 token exposed as `GITHUB_AUTH_TOKEN` to resolve private repository URLs without putting a specific username or password in the URLs saved in local files (e.g. `package.json`).
+This buildpack uses a GitHub OAuth2 token exposed as `GITHUB_AUTH_TOKEN` to resolve private repository URLs without putting a specific username or password in the URLs saved in local files (e.g. `package.json`).

-See [Easier builds and deployments using Git over HTTPS and OAuth][github-builds] and [Github OAuth — Non-web Application Flow][github-oauth] for more detail.
+See [Easier builds and deployments using Git over HTTPS and OAuth][github-builds] and [GitHub OAuth — Non-web Application Flow][github-oauth] for more detail.
 Also, you may want to choose a user with read-only access.

 If you use this in conjunction with the `labs:pipeline` feature of Heroku, you may avoid setting the `GITHUB_AUTH_TOKEN` environment variable on your test & prod apps,